Synchronization of endogenous business cycles: Master stability analysis

+The second column in Eq. \eqref{eq:transf1} helps to interpret what the eigenmodes represent.
+The first eigenmode is proportional to the sum of the deviations of the two agents.
+As it never converges to zero because $y_{1,t}^{\xi}$ and $y_{2,t}^{\xi}$ keep fluctuating (Figure \ref{fig:example_two_nodes}C), it represents the permanent phase shift in the dynamics due to the shock, also described in the literature as a perturbation that is ``parallel to the synchronization manifold''.
+The second eigenmode, which is ``transverse to the synchronization manifold'', is proportional to the difference of the deviations of the two agents from the synchronized state.
+As it eventually converges to zero, this suggests that the two agents always reach sychronization again after the shock.
+This can also be seen from the first column in Eq. \eqref{eq:transf1}: when $y_{2,t}^{\zeta}=0$, it is always $y_{1,t}^{\xi}=y_{2,t}^{\xi}=y_{1,t}^{\zeta}/\sqrt{2}$.

-To proceed, we assume that the single shock at time $\tau$ only hits the variables $y$, i.e. $y_{\tau}^{\xi,1}=u_1$, $y_{\tau}^{\xi,2}=u_2$ and $x_{\tau}^{\xi,1}=x_{\tau}^{\xi,2}=0$.
-From the second column of \eqref{eq:transf1} we can see that if $u_1=u_2$, $y_{\tau+1}^{\zeta,2}=0$, and so for all following times $t$, $y_t^{\zeta,2}=0$: The eigenmode transverse to the synchronization manifold never takes positive values.
+We can use this example to study analytically how other shocks would impact the dynamics.
+That is, we consider generic $u_1$ and $u_2$ hitting the agents at time $\tau$, so that $y_{1,\tau}^{\xi}=u_1$ and $y_{2,\tau}^{\xi}=u_2$.
+From the second column of \eqref{eq:transf1} we can see that if $u_1=u_2=u$, $y_{2,\tau}^{\zeta}=0$, and so for all following time steps $t\geq \tau$, $y_{2,t}^{\zeta}=0$: The eigenmode transverse to the synchronization manifold never takes positive values.
 In other words, because the shock is common, it does not cause any relative difference in phase between the two agents.
-On the contrary, $y_{\tau+1}^{\zeta,1}=\sqrt{2}u_1$ is maximal: the effect of the shock is to only shift the phase, by the maximum amount.
-If $u_1>0$, the phase is shifted forward; if $u_1<0$, it is shifted backwards.
-Consider now the reverse case $u_1=-u_2$.
-Now $y_{\tau+1}^{\zeta,1}=0$ and $y_{\tau+1}^{\zeta,2}=\sqrt{2}u_1$.
-In this case the transverse eigenmode is maximal, while the parallel eigenmode is null.
-After a transient in which the phases are different, they synchronize again, with no consequence of the shock in terms of permanent phase shift (this is the only case which does not imply a permanent phase shift).
+On the contrary, the first eigenmode is maximal, $y_{1,\tau}^{\zeta}=\sqrt{2}u$: the effect of the shock is to only shift the phase, by the maximum amount.
+If $u>0$, the phase is shifted forward; if $u<0$, it is shifted backwards.
+Consider now the reverse case $u_1=-u_2=u$.
+Now $y_{1,\tau}^{\zeta}=0$ and $y_{2,\tau}^{\zeta}=\sqrt{2}u$.
+In this case, the transverse eigenmode is maximal, while the parallel eigenmode is null.
+So, after a transient in which the phases are different, they synchronize again, with no consequence of the shock in terms of permanent phase shift (this is the only case which does not imply a permanent phase shift).

-We now show some numerical simulations considering the case in which a shock hits one agent only.
-Without loss of generality, we set $u_1=u$ and $u_2=0$.
-In Figure \ref{fig:approx_master_stab}, we show some simulations of the dynamics, for three values of the shock $u$: $u=0.1$ (Fig. \ref{fig:approx_master_stab1}); $u=0.2$ (Fig. \ref{fig:approx_master_stab2}); $u=-0.4$ (Fig. \ref{fig:approx_master_stab3}).